5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

 When an air conditioner breaks down during the summer, one of the most common causes is a failed capacitor.
 To explain why capacitors fail and how that affects your air conditioner, we first need to discuss what a capacitor is and what it does when it’s working correctly.

 Power surges can cause a capacitor to fail, too.
-Obviously a lightning strike from a summer thunderstorm can overload and burn out your HVAC’s electrical system, but weaker power surges can cause damage to capacitors over time.
-Those weaker surges can be caused by fluctuations in the electrical grid or even something as simple as large appliances in your home turning on and off.
+Obviously a lightning strike from a summer thunderstorm can overload and burn out your HVAC’s electrical system., Also weaker power surges can cause damage to capacitors over time.
+Those weaker surges can be caused by fluctuations in the electrical grid.
+It can effect even something as simple as large appliances in your home turning on and off.
 Or if that summer thunderstorm causes a power outage, the surge that occurs when the power comes back on can damage your HVAC’s capacitors.
-To protect your air conditioner and its capacitors from these power surges, consider having an HVAC surge protector installed.
+Protect your air conditioner and its capacitors from these power surges.
+Consider having an HVAC surge protector installed.

-Now, it may be tempting to put off calling for service if the AC still seems to be working at least some of the time, but here’s why that’s a really bad idea.
-When a capacitor begins to fail, the repair is relatively inexpensive—you just need a licensed technician to replace it with a new capacitor.
-(Never try to replace the capacitor yourself!
-It’s extremely dangerous due to the electrical charge stored in the capacitor, and the oil inside is also hazardous.)
+It may be tempting to put off calling for service if the AC still seems to be working at least some of the time.
+Here’s why that’s a really bad idea.
+When a capacitor begins to fail, the repair is relatively inexpensive.
+You just need a licensed technician to replace it with a new capacitor.
+Never try to replace the capacitor yourself!
+It’s extremely dangerous due to the electrical charge stored in the capacitor, and the oil inside is also hazardous.
 But if the air conditioner keeps trying to run with a bad capacitor, it can cause very serious damage to much more expensive parts.
 When a capacitor isn’t working properly, whatever motor it’s attached to can get overheated and burn out.
-In other words, instead of replacing a capacitor, you could end up having to replace the fan motor or the compressor, or even the entire air conditioner.
+Instead of replacing a capacitor, you could end up having to replace the fan motor or the compressor.
+This could even result in the entire air conditioner needing replaced.
 You definitely don’t want that!